Using a Box Frame

-You spend countless hours lovingly stitching your latest embroidery pattern and then quickly frame it in the hoop you stitched in.
+You spend countless hours lovingly stitching your latest embroidery pattern and then nine times out of ten, you quickly frame it in the hoop you stitched it in – sound familiar?

 There are plenty of alternatives for your completed design and framing is one of them – it’s quick, simple and really makes your embroidery have that wow factor!

 Just so you know, this post may contains affiliate links.
 If you click through to a website and register or purchase something, I get a commission from that sale at no extra cost to you.
 All opinions and reviews are my own.

 This is a simple picture frame that has a deeper aperture to a normal frame which is perfect for embroideries and textiles in general.

 There is a ‘frame slip’ that sits between the glazing and the item.
 This gives a space between the main outer frame and the embroidery if you decide to place it in between.

 This really depends on how much space you want around your embroidery.
 For this design I decided on a 1 inch gap around the entire edge so went for the nearest size frame that would achieve this.

 Here’s How to Frame with a Box Frame!

 The Mounting board (or backing board) that comes with the frame is lovely and sturdy to use as the base to wrap your embroidery around.
 The trick is to wrap it over the board nice and tightly – and centred – so your embroidery looks its best.